vito/bass/docs/lit/guide.md

   won't run until the path is needed by something.
 }{
-  When you \b{read} a thunk path, Bass runs its thunk and reads the content of the path using the same protocols for \reference{reading-output}:
+  When you \b{read} a thunk path, Bass runs its thunk and reads the content of the path using the same protocols for [#reading-output]:
 }{{{
   (next (read meowed/file :json))
 }}}{